-When you already have a database running, or would prefer to manage your database separately, using PostgreSQL or MySQL is a great way to start.
-You can add external database connections through the Budibase interface with a few clicks.
+When you already have a database running, you can add external database connections through the Budibase interface with a few clicks.

 To add a new remote datasource choose the Data tab in Budibase , then click the

 You'll be prompted to choose the type of datasource you want.
 Next you will fill out the settings for your chosen SQL database.
 See each SQL datasource page for specific settings.

 In each case, you will have the option to

 Create new table or select another datasource.

 Your database server will need to be whitelisted in any firewalls protecting your database.
 If you are using the Budibase Cloud you should Whitelist the Budibase IP addresses in your firewall.
 If you are self-hosting you should whitelist the IP address of your Budibase server on your database server.

 If you use Docker to host your own Budibase installation and are connecting to a database on the same machine as your Budibase installation you should set the host to